How will the rate of the reaction between bromomethane and hydrox... | Channels for Pearson+

 How will the rate of the reaction between bromomethane and hydroxide ion be affected if the following changes in concentration are made?

-a.
-The concentration of the alkyl halide is not changed and the concentration of the nucleophile is tripled.
+b.
+The concentration of the alkyl halide is cut in half and the concentration of the nucleophile is not changed.

 Verified Solution